 Don't include income from a side gig on Line 4(a).
 Keep reading for information on how to get your boss to withhold taxes from your regular paycheck for self-employment income.

-You Can Set Up Withholding for a Side Job, Too
+You Can Set Up Extra Withholding for a Side Job, Too

-If you have a side job as an independent contractor (i.e., not an "employee"), you can use the W-4 form to have taxes taken out of your regular job's paycheck to cover your side job, too.
+If you have a side job as an independent contractor (i.e., not an "employee"), you can use the W-4 form to have extra taxes withheld from your regular job's paycheck to cover your side job, too.
 (This would be instead of making estimated tax payments for your second job.)
 You'll definitely want to use the IRS's Tax Withholding Estimator (opens in new tab) tool for this.
 You can also pay self-employment taxes through withholding from your regular-job wages.